KwatME/Rela.jl/system/Disorder/Hematologic/ITP.md

 Immune thrombocytopenia.

+Plasma cells make anti-platelets.

+Can treat with anti-CD20 to decrease antibodies.

 Platelet lives for hours.

 Post infectious in people less than 1 year old.

+Results in the splenic red zone being more white because the macrophages are overwhelmed and phagocytose more platelet complex instead of RBCs.

 If chronic, remove spleen.

-Can treat with anti-CD20 to decrease antibodies.

 # +